CESNET/metacentrum-user-docs/docs/software/containers/index.md

     The `-B` option binds the location of your script in the grid directory onto `/home/user123/` container directory.

     The container sees itself as a small enclosed operating system with libraries and traditional Linux directories like `/home`, `/tmp` or `/mnt`.
 However this causes problem if the "real" filesystem is more complex and contains custom folders, like `/storage/city_N/home/user123`.
-In this case you have to specifically tell Apptainer to bind these un-traditional directories.
+In this case you have to specifically tell Singularity to bind these un-traditional directories.

     The `-B` option works like `"real" directory location`:`location within container`.